bmezaris/lecture_video_fragmentation/README.md

 This dataset is provided for academic, non-commercial use only.
 If you find this dataset useful in your work, please cite the following publication where the dataset is introduced:

 *D. Galanopoulos, V. Mezaris, “Temporal Lecture Video Fragmentation using Word Embeddings”, Proc.
 25th Int.
 Conf. on Multimedia Modeling (MMM2019), Thessaloniki, Greece, Jan.
 2019.*

+## Acknowledgements
+This work was supported by the EU’s Horizon 2020 research and innovation programme under grant agreement No 693092 MOVING.